A concentration and a minor

 Ann Marie Habershaw ’84, CPA, MBA

-Working at: Obama for America
+COO, Obama for America

 Obama for America, the Democratic National Committee, and the Democratic Congressional Campaign Committee are just a few of the heavyweights on Habershaw’s resume.
 She has carved a niche for herself in the political arena as chief operating officer, running the day-to-day operations of liberal campaigns.